ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 </div>

+{{< figure src="tree-sitter.png" alt="Diagram of tree-sitter tooling for R. At the center is tree-sitter especially its Rust bindings and the R grammar for treesitter.
+At the top is the input, R scripts.
+At the bottom from treesitter is the treesitter R package,; ast-grep that is used by astgrepr which is used by flir and that is used by the CLAUDE.md instructions for parsing code; Air that is used by Jarl; Ark that is used by the Positron IDE; R code browsing on GitHub." >}}

 ## Browsing code interactively: Positron IDE, GitHub

 The real reason why the audience applauded Davis Vaughan is that he explained how the R grammar for tree-sitter had been [deployed to GitHub](https://github.com/orgs/community/discussions/120397) so that we get almost as good browsing experience browsing R code on GitHub than browsing, say, JS code.
 If we search for a function name in a repository for instance, its definition will be indicated in the search results.
 See [Davis' slides](https://www.youtube.com/watch?v=Gm0ikRBAfwc).

-Also very useful is the use of tree-sitter by [Ark](https://github.com/posit-dev/ark), the R kernel used in the Positron IDE.
-Tree-sitter, with its R grammar, is how in Positron you can click on a function to get to its definition, how you get help on hover, etc. This use case of tree-sitter is also featured in [Davis' slides](https://www.youtube.com/watch?v=Gm0ikRBAfwc).
+Also very useful is the use of tree-sitter by [Ark](https://github.com/posit-dev/ark), the R kernel [used in the Positron IDE](https://lionel-.github.io/slidedecks/2024-07-11-ark/#/language-server-protocol-1).
+Tree-sitter, with its R grammar, is how in Positron you get autocompletion, help on hover, etc. This use case of tree-sitter is also featured in [Davis' slides](https://www.youtube.com/watch?v=Gm0ikRBAfwc).

 Other development environments such as [Emacs](https://lists.gnu.org/archive/html/emacs-devel/2022-11/msg01443.html) have support for tree-sitter.